1948 The Greatest Show in Cleveland

 After serving three years in World War II—where he lost his right leg in an accident—Veeck led a group that included comedian Bob Hope and bought the Indians for $1.6 million in 1946.
 His showmanship continued in Cleveland, spiking each game with some sort of attraction beyond the pairing of two baseball teams.
 The Indians finished a lowly sixth in the AL that year, but drew over a million fans for the first time.
 They improved to fourth in 1947, drawing 1.5 million—second only to the New York Yankees.

 The tightly knit AL pennant race of 1948 gave fans everywhere the incentive to come through the gates.
-Five teams were in serious contention after the all-star break, and on August 3, four teams listed dead even for first place.
+Five teams were in serious contention after the All-Star break, and on August 3, four teams listed dead even for first place.
 There were the defending champion Yankees, carried mostly on the backs of Joe DiMaggio (batting .320 with 39 home runs and 155 runs batted in) and Tommy Henrich (.308, 25, 100).
 There were the Boston Red Sox, with Ted Williams forging his way to a second straight batting title (at .369) and Vern Stephens, rescued from the St. Louis Browns, knocking in 137 runs.
 There was the surprise of the pack, the Philadelphia Athletics, giving Connie Mack a rare burst of overachievement in his 48th year of managing.
 And then there was Cleveland.

 The success of the Indians was largely attributed to a roster loaded with players suddenly playing above their heads.
-Former Yankee second baseman Joe Gordon, discarded from New York following an anemic 1946 campaign, revived himself to lead the Tribe with 32 home runs and 124 RBIs.
+Former Yankees second baseman Joe Gordon, discarded from New York following an anemic 1946 campaign, revived himself to lead the Tribe with 32 home runs and 124 RBIs.
 Also reborn, for the moment, was veteran third baseman Ken KeltnerAfter an strong start to his career, Keltner since 1941 had averaged .270 with nine homers a season coming into 1948., establishing career highs with 31 homers and 119 RBIs.
 And the Indians’ starting rotation included a startling effort by rookie knuckleballer Gene Bearden, a survivor of a fractured skull in South Pacific warfare who won 20 of 27 decisions and led the AL with a 2.43 earned run average.

 The most impressive performance on the Indians came from shortstop Lou Boudreau, the only player-manager left in the majors ten years after the trend had exhausted itself.
 Completely leading by example, Boudreau batted .355—second only to Ted Williams—while setting career highs with 18 homers, 106 runs knocked in and 116 scored.
 All this, and he struck out just nine times for the entire season.
-Throw in his leadership abilities and his defense, for which he led all shortstops in fielding, and BoudreauBoudreau had been shopped around by Veeck before Opening Day, leading the Indian owner to state, “Sometimes the best trades are the ones you don’t make.” was the no-brainer choice as the AL’s Most Valuable Player.
+Throw in his leadership abilities and his defense, for which he led all shortstops in fielding, and BoudreauBoudreau had been shopped around by Veeck before Opening Day, leading the Cleveland owner to state, “Sometimes the best trades are the ones you don’t make.” was the no-brainer choice as the AL’s Most Valuable Player.

-There was hardly a dull moment all year at Municipal Stadium.
+There was hardly a dull moment all year at Cleveland Stadium.
 While the team was the top attraction, there were plenty of sideshows with fireworks, Vaudevillians and acrobats.
 Veeck attracted more women through the gates by giving away free orchids and nylons, and set up a nursery inside the stadium for parents to drop off their toddlers.
 He claimed to insure the face of utility infielder and aspiring actor Johnny Berardino for a million dollars.
 And when a fan named Joe Earley wrote to Veeck asking why the Indians never held special nights for the common fan, Veeck responded with Good Old Joe Earley Night.

 On the field, Veeck made a sensational midseason move by bringing on Negro League pitching legend Satchel Paige, following outfielder Larry Doby as the team’s second African-American ballplayer.
 At fortysomething, many thought Paige’s arrival was another Veeck publicity stunt.
-But he was very serious about Paige; the turnstiles were clicking enough already.
+But he was quite serious about Paige; the turnstiles were clicking enough already.
 The doubters were made to believe when Paige hurled two shutouts against the Chicago White Sox in a ten-day span in August, on his way to a 6-1 record and a 2.48 ERA.
 It pained to imagine how brilliant Paige might have been in the majors during his prime—if only he had been allowed to participate.